dsternlicht/RESTool/README.md

 }
 ```

-##### Field labels
+##### Field labels and help texts

-Define the field labels in the language files under the namespace of the page.
+Define the field labels and optional help texts in the language files under the namespace of the page.
 Use the `id` of the page as defined in the configuration file.
-Then define the translations of the field labels under the `fields` property with the field `name` as the key.
+Then define the translations of the field labels and help texts under the `fields` property with the field `name` as the key.
 For example, for the "Characters" page:

 ```json